 After hearing from Lamar County Chief Appraiser Jerry Patton, Reno City Council gave the request its first approval, a decision the council reached unanimously.

 A need for additional staff and a more taxpayer-friendly office to keep abreast of changing times has prompted the need for a larger facility, Patton contends.

-In the coming weeks, Lamar County Appraisal District will be asking the remaining eight entities to approve the purchase of the building and a parking lot to the west.
+In the coming weeks, Lamar County Appraisal District will be asking the remaining entities to approve the purchase of the building and a parking lot to the west.
 Those entities include the cities of Blossom, Deport, Roxton and Honey Grove, along with Lamar County Commissioners’ Court, and school boards representing North Lamar ISD, Paris ISD and Prairiland ISD as well as Paris Junior College regents.

 Paris Mayor Steve Clifford, supported by three of the four councilors present at the meeting, called the request “possibly the most inappropriate item to ever come before us” in the four years he has served on the council.

 “I believe the relocation of the Lamar County Appraisal District into one of the most beautiful and historic buildings in downtown would be a terrible mistake and would harm long-term plans for downtown,” the mayor said.
 “If this sale goes through, this multistory historic landmark will be occupied by a government office.
 It will probably be dark and vacant throughout most evenings and will not contribute to the revitalization of downtown Paris.”

 Other than Derrick Hughes, whose sole opposition centered around “another vacant building,” Paula Portugal, Linda Knox and Bill Trenado joined Clifford in a denial vote.
 Councilors Clayton Pilgrim and Renae Stone were absent.